2 Exploring Candy database

 Figure 2.2: Table Customers.

-Various details of a customer are stored in the table Customers.
+The Customers table stores various details about each customer.
 Every customer has a unique customer code.
-The field CustomerCode is the primary key of the table.
-Each row of a table is called a record.
-Customers are sorted by the values of the primary key.
+The CustomerCode field is the primary key of the table.
+Each row in a table is called a record.
+Customers are sorted by the primary key.

-Check that there are 325 customers in table Customers.
+Check that there are 325 customers in the Customers table.

 2.1.2 Table Orders